Wacom-Developer/personal-knowledge-library/README.md

 # Entity API

-The entities used within the knowledge graph and the relationship among them is defined within an ontology that is manage with Wacom Ontology Management System (WOMS).
+The entities used within the knowledge graph and the relationship among them are defined within an ontology managed with Wacom Ontology Management System (WOMS).

-An entity within the personal knowledge graphs consist of these major parts:
+An entity within the personal knowledge graphs consists of these major parts:

-- **Icon** - a visual representation of the entity, for instance a portrait of a person.
+- **Icon—** a visual representation of the entity, for instance, a portrait of a person.
-- **URI** - a unique resource identifier of an entity in the graph.
+- **URI—** a unique resource identifier of an entity in the graph.
-- **Type** - the type links to the defined concept class in the ontology.
+- **Type—** the type links to the defined concept class in the ontology.
-- **Labels** - labels are the word(s) use in a language for the concept.
+- **Labels—** labels are the word(s) used in a language for the concept.
-- **Description** - a short abstract that describes the entity.
+- **Description—** a short abstract that describes the entity.
-- **Literals** - literals are properties of an entity, such as first name of a person.
+- **Literals—** literals are properties of an entity, such as the first name of a person.
 The ontology defines all literals of the concept class as well as its data type.
-- **Relations** - the relationship among different entities is described using relations.
+- **Relations—** the relationship among different entities is described using relations.

-The following illustration provides an example for an entity:
+The following illustration provides an example of an entity:

 ![Entity description](https://github.com/Wacom-Developer/personal-knowledge-library/blob/main/assets/entity-description.png)